Anumania/RussianCrawl/README.md

 # RussianCrawl
-translate crawl to english mod (unfinished)
+translate crawl to russian mod (unfinished)

 not finished. does not work. only powerups and weapons have translations at all.